DaPhilll/Wazuh-Deployment/README.md

   * Continuous vulnerability assessment and detection logic tuning.

 ## 2. Architecture & Environment Topology
-The lab uses hardware-level virtualization with a discrete layer-2 broadcast domain to model an on-premises enterprise network.
+The lab runs on VMware Workstation Pro, using a bridged network segment to model a small enterprise network.
 This same environment is reused across the related detection, SOAR, IDS, and vulnerability management projects.

 * **Deployment Environment:** VMware Workstation Pro
 * **Network Segment:** `10.10.0.0/24` (bridged adapter, host-firewall restricted)